AlePilHen/CRUCs/README_ScienceFarts.md

 ## How to use it

-ScienceFarts is a small script I have written for you to evaluate the energy use and co2 emissions of your job/script.
+ScienceFarts is a small script written for you to evaluate the energy use and co2 emissions of your job/script.
 It can also be used by the end of a snakemake pipeline.
 There are two different cases in which you can use ScienceFarts:

 1. You want to check the emissions of a job with a known job ID.